ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

         RewriteCond     %{REQUEST_URI}          !^/Shibboleth.sso/.*$ [NC]
         RewriteRule     (.*)                    index.php

 Finally, we actually protect the entityID location /login/shibboleth.
 We can redirect a user to this path to require them to make a Shibboleth login.
 Shibboleth won’t know specifically how to do that so it will make a request to the wayf location defined above in shibboleth2.xml.
 This is part of the HUBzero CMS that knows already which provider the user selected from the login page, so it spits back the appropriate identity provider entityId.
 From there the metadata is referenced to find the endpoint associated with that institution, and the user is sent to the login page.
-They come back to /login/shibboleth upon submission, but now the requirement to have a Shibboleth session is satisified, and the rewritten URL referencing user.login is served to complete the process.
+They come back to /login/shibboleth upon submission, but now the requirement to have a Shibboleth session is satisfied, and the rewritten URL referencing user.login is served to complete the process.

         <Location /login/shibboleth>
                 AuthType shibboleth